pavel-hrdina/dotfiles/README.md

 [//]: ###### (Documentation for me, when I need to install my system again.
 Pavel Hrdina)

+> [!WARNING]
+> Do not copy commands below; this project is not to be used yet.
+When it's done, I will remove this warning.

 <div align="center">
     <h1>Hyprland dotfiles</h1>
     <h3></h3>